chrryAI/vex/apps/extension/STORE_DESCRIPTION.md

 ### Short Description (132 characters max):

-AI App Marketplace in your browser.
-Discover specialized AI apps for every task - research, coding, writing, and more.
+Multi-modal AI assistant in your browser.
+Instant access to Claude, GPT-4, and more for writing, research, and creative work.

 ### Detailed Description: